ring-lang/ring/language/README_macOS.md

 ## Building using macOS

-This version is tested using macOS 13 (Intel)
+This version is tested using macOS 13 (Intel) and macOS 15 (Apple Silicon).

 ### Get the source code